I Left A Piece Of My Heart At Lake Atitlan, Guatemala

 Itinerary Note

-Don’t miss incorporating Antigua to your itinerary.
+Don’t miss incorporating colonial Antigua to your itinerary.
 It offers a very different experience + staying there at the end of your trip puts you closer to the Guatemala City Airport for your flight home.

 Visited in November 2019